 I’m Lex Alexander, a husband, father, blogger, tweeter, ex-musician, ex-DJ and recovering journalist now working in external relations for a small, private college and a boutique management-consulting firm with clients on three continents.
 Life is weird.
 All opinions here are my own, and I think both of my employers are relieved by that.

 I was born and grew up in Charlotte and have an English degree from Davidson College.
-I’m also in the first cohort of UNC-Chapel Hill’s new Master of Arts in Technology and Communication program and should finish that degree in December 2013.
+I also was in the first cohort of UNC-Chapel Hill’s new Master of Arts in Technology and Communication program and finished that degree in December 2013.
 I’ve blogged off and on since 1997.
 I started Blog on the Run in April 2002 and refocused it and renamed it as Blog on the Run: Reloaded in February 2006.

 I worked for almost 22 years as a writer, editor, recruiter, trainer, Web jockey and social-media maven for the News & Record in Greensboro before taking a buyout in early 2009.
 I’ve lived and worked in Greensboro since 1987.
 I’ve freelanced for several national magazines.
 I also edited the book Black Box Voting: Ballot-tampering in the 21st Century, by Bev Harris and my good friend David Allen.